helmedeiros/blog/content/en/posts/2023-04-18-session-2-milestones-brainstorming.md

 ---
-title: 'OKRA Session #2: Harvesting Milestones—From OKR Hypotheses to Action'
+title: "OKRA Session #2: Harvesting Milestones—From OKR Hypotheses to Action"
 categories:
   - Leadership
   - Agile
 date: 2023-04-18
+description:
-description: The fourth post in the OKRA series, showing how to turn OKR hypotheses into actionable milestones, with facilitation tips and real-world examples.
+  The fourth post in the OKRA series, showing how to turn OKR hypotheses into actionable milestones, with facilitation tips and real-world examples.
 series:
   - okra
 series_order: 4
-subtitle: OKRA framework for objectives and key results management
+subtitle: Turn OKR hypotheses into actionable milestones, epics, and experiments—with facilitation techniques that prioritize learning over delivery theater
 ---

 ## 1. From Hypotheses to Actionable Milestones